TrueLayer/truelayer-dotnet/README.md

 ## Library Documentation

-The library documentation is built using [DocFx](https://dotnet.github.io/docfx/).
+The library API documentation is built using [DocFx](https://dotnet.github.io/docfx/).
 To build and serve the docs locally run:

 ```
 ./build.sh --target ServeDocs